The healthiest types of fish include those high in omega-3 fatty acids and have lower levels of mercury contamination, like Alaskan salmon.

-Fish is a healthy, high-protein food that has a rightful place in a well-balanced diet.
-Fish is especially important for its omega-3 fatty acids, which are essential “good” fats that humans don’t produce on their own.
+Fish is a healthy, high-protein food, especially important for its omega-3 fatty acids, which are essential fats that our bodies don’t produce on their own.

-Try a piccata on top of cod for a nice complement, like this recipe from Paleo Grubs.
+Try a piccata sauce on top of cod for a nice complement, like in this recipe.